NielsPirotte/MasterThesis_Niels_Pirotte/README.md

 ### In progress

-#### 1
+#### 1 -- Implemented, but not tested

-Implement Statemachine
+Implement Point Addition

 #### 2 -- done, not possible (recheck after first implementation)

-Bekijk doorschuifmechanisme voor Multiplexers
+Look at shiftmechanism for multiplexers

 #### 3 -- Implemented, but not tested